-Crocs Is Donating Thousands of Shoes to Health Care Workers Fighting COVID-19
+Crocs Donating Shoes to Health Care Workers Fighting Coronavirus

 The brand, beloved by medical workers, will keep donating until inventory runs out.